 Designed in close coordination with the US Air Force and US Forest Service for fire mitigation, MAFFS has evolved to become a multi-mission tool that enables a suite of powerful uses for our clients.

-The MAFFS system is the only proven multi-role tool providing effective missions for: Firefighting (both rapid attack and containment), Chemical/Oil Spills (system capable of delivering Corexit & AFFF Foam, Nuclear, Radiological and Biological contamination (delivery of atomized isotopes), Fumigation (pest & mosquito mitigation) and Agricultural applications (vegetation control and crop dusting).
+MAFFS is the only proven multi-role tool providing effective missions for: Firefighting (both rapid attack and containment), Chemical/Oil Spills (delivering Corexit & AFFF Foam), Nuclear, Radiological and Biological contamination (delivery of atomized isotopes), Fumigation (pest & mosquito mitigation), and Agriculture (vegetation control and crop dusting).

-MAFFS is a “24-hour resource”, meaning that when activated, it is expected that it will take 24 hours for the aircraft to arrive on scene, as the C-130s have to be pulled from their regular military duties and fitted with the MAFFS equipment.
+MAFFS is a “24-hour resource”, meaning that when activated, it is expected that it will take less than 24 hours for the aircraft to arrive on scene, as they are pulled from their regular military duties and fitted with the MAFFS equipment.
 Tanks are rapidly filled via ground source or mixing station systems.
 A full fill takes just 10 minutes at typical flow rates (pump speed 300 gpm).

 MAFFS is separate and distinct from the aircraft, so life cycle costs compared to aircraft maintenance are significantly less.
 The S-Duct placement on MAFFS II systems allows for clean delivery of payload without bathing the aircraft in corrosive fire retardant.
 All openings remain secured and the aircraft remains pressurized during operations.